DogeTheBeast/College_notes/Heat.md

 # Heat Capacity
-Heat Capacity is the amount of energy required to increase the temperature
+Heat Capacity is the amount of energy required to increase the temperature of a body of any ma by 1 degree C or K.